Determining Dental Implant Cost

 When you lose a tooth, more than just your appearance is affected.
 Your jawbone will begin to atrophy and your dental function will be compromised.
 Although other restorative dental procedures can improve your oral health to some degree, dental implants are the only treatment solution that can enhance the health and appearance of your smile, while also promoting jawbone strength.
 This unique trait is possible because the implants stimulate the bone, similar to the function of a dental root.
 Other benefits include the ability to speak and eat all your favorite foods with confidence, which is often difficult with restorations like traditional dentures.

-Although dental implants are more expensive than other restorative options, many patients feel that their benefits are well worth the investment.
+Although dental implants can be more expensive than other restorative options, many patients feel that their benefits are well worth the investment.

 Factors Determining Dental Implant Cost